finos/FDC3/docs/api/api-spec.md

 There are two types of channels, which are functionally identical, but have different visibility and discoverability semantics.

 1. The 'system' ones, which have a well understood identity.
-One is called 'default'.
+One is called 'global'.
 2. The 'app' ones, which have a transient identity and need to be revealed

-The 'system' channels include a 'default' channel which serves as the backwards compatible layer with the 'send/broadcast context' above.
-There are some reserved channel names for future use.
-Currently this is just 'global'.
+The 'system' channels include a 'global' channel which serves as the backwards compatible layer with the 'send/broadcast context' behavior in FDC3 1.0.
+A desktop agent MAY choose to make membership in the 'global' channel the default state for apps on start up.

 ### Joining Channels
 Apps can join channels.
 An app can only be joined to one channel at a time.
-When an app joins a channel it will automatically recieve the current context for that channel, except if the channel joined is the 'default'.
+When an app joins a channel it will automatically recieve the current context for that channel.

 When an app is joined to a channel, calls to fdc3.broadcast and listeners added through fdc3.addContextListener will be routed to that channel.
-If an app is not explicitly joined to a channel, it is on the 'default' channel.
+If an app is not joined to a channel these methods will be no-ops, but apps can still choose to listen and broadcast to specific channels via the methods on the `Channel` class.
-The `default` channel has special behavior that makes it different from other channels.
-See a detailed description [below](#default-channel-behavior).

 It is possible that a call to join a channel could be rejected.
 If for example, the desktop agent wanted to implement controls around what data apps can access.

 ### *default* Channel Behavior
 Joining channels in FDC3 is intended to be a behavior initiated by the end user.
 For example: by color linking or apps being grouped in the same workspace.
 Most of the time, it is expected that apps will be joined to a channel by mechanisms outside of the app.
 Always, there SHOULD be a clear UX indicator of what channel an app is joined to.

-The one exception is the `default` channel.
-Because apps are automatically added to the `default` channel, the message routing behavior is different in order to prevent poor user experiences from unexpected context behavior.
-The behavior for the `default` channel is:

-- All broadcasts (`fdc3.broadcast` when the app is on default, or `defaultChannel.broadcast`) update the `default` context
-- `fdc3.addContextListener` will NOT receive context events when the app is joined to the `default` channel
-- Explicit listening on the `default` channel through `defaultChannel.addContextListener` and calling `defaultChannel.getCurrentContext` will return context updates for the channel.

 #### Examples